azu/typescript-simplify/README.md

 The limitation come from [teppeis/typescript-simple](https://github.com/teppeis/typescript-simple "teppeis/typescript-simple").
 So, typescript-simplify is no use without creating **bundle file**.

-I recommend that use a combination of **tsc** compiler directory and typescript-simplify.
+I recommend that use a combination of **tsc** compiler directly and typescript-simplify.

 ## Installation